kanisterio/kanister/examples/kafka/confluent-s3-connector/README.md

 ```
 **NOTE:**
-* Here the topic need to be already present in the kafka cluster.
+* Here the topic needs to be already present in the kafka cluster.
 * Before running prehook operation confirm that no other consumer is consuming data from that topic

 Perform the restore operation